 The beautiful thing about this year’s Burning Man art was the way it honored city designer Rod Garrett.
 Rod sadly passed away prior to the event, never being able to see his finished construction.
 Because of this, his ashes were placed in a constructed box in his honor.
 The Rite of Passage theme prompted many to consider moments the moments in life they felt to be significant, resulting in the creation of installations like the Temple of Transition.

 The first sequel theme!
 Higher than average first-time burners were welcomed to the mix (making up 35%) and their first foray into the culture of Burning Man was a fruitful one.
 Streets were named after different species of flowers and The Man stood atop a honeycomb pavilion.

 Cargo Cult (2013)

-The aim of this year’s theme was to present the community with the solution to they’ve been looking for: themselves.
-The Man was propped on a 117’ wide 1950s style flying saucer, as if descended from the heavens to save humankind.
-This was Burning Man at its most creative, taking it right back to the fundamentals and providing a venue for self expression with its strong theme.
+The aim of this year’s theme was to present the community with the solution they’ve been looking for: themselves.
+The Man was propped on a 117’ wide 1950s style flying saucer as if descended from the heavens to save humankind.
+This was Burning Man at its most creative, taking it right back to the fundamentals and providing a venue for self-expression with its strong theme.

 Carnival of Mirrors (2015)

 Burning Man went very interactive this year with a carnival theme displaying art from all across the world (16 countries to be exact).
 This year Burning Man returned to the old Playa, being subject to high winds and dust storms.
 However, there were also 326 art pieces to weather the storms alongside participants, testing the theme of radical self-reliance.

 Da Vinci’s Workshop (2016)